-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

 C8A SAT or ACT X

 C8A ACT only X

 C8A SAT only X

 C8A SAT and SAT Subject Tests or X

 ACT

-C8A SAT Subject Tests only X
+C8A SAT Subject Tests only Χ

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with writing required

-C8B ACT with writing recommended

-C8B ACT with or without writing accepted X
+C8B If your institution will make use of the ACT in admission decisions for If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following a applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended C8B ACT with or without writing accepted X

-C8B B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking

-for Fall 2019 please indicate which ONE of the following applies (rega ardless of whether the Essay score will be used

-in the admissions process:

-C8B SAT with Essay component required

-C8B SAT with Essay component recommended
+C8B If your institution will make use of the SAT in admission decision for Fall 2020 please indicate which ONE of the following applies in the admissions process: , , , , C8B SAT with Essay component required C8B SAT with Essay component recommended C8B SAT with or without Essay component accepted X COO Places indicate houses in district an utility and the CAT or ACT up witing appropriate should all that apply

-C8C Please indicate how your institution will use the SAT or ACT writing of omponent; check all that apply:
+CaC Please indicate now your institution will use the SAT of ACT writing to omponent, check ан тпат арргу.

 C8C SAT essay ACT essay

 C8C For admission

-For placement
+C8C For placement

 C8C For advising

 C8C In place of an application essay

 C8C

 As a validity check on the application essay

 C8C No college policy as of now

 C8C Not using essay component X X

-C8D In addition, does your institution use applicants' te st scores for acad emic advising?
+C8D In addition, does your institution use applicants' test scores for academic advising?

 C8D Yes No

-V
+X

+•

+C8E Latest date by which SAT or ACT scores must be re eceived for fall- 7/45